Combined Pill: The FPA Guide

 • This is called continuous pill-taking.
 You won’t have a regular withdrawal bleed but you may still get some bleeding.
 It may be occasional or more frequent.
 This is likely to reduce over time if you keep taking the pill continuously

-• One pill every day 21 days or longer.
+• 1 pill every day for 21 days or longer.
 If you get bleeding that’s unacceptable to you and lasts for 3 to 4 days, have a 4-day pill-free break.

 • This is called flexible extended use.
 Start taking the pill again on the fifth day, even if you’re still bleeding.
 This can help manage the bleeding.
 Restart with the pill marked with the correct day of the week and take a pill every day for at least 21 days before taking your next break.